vmware-archive/bridgeql/README.md

 # BridgeQL

-`bridgeql` is part of VMware's support of open source development and community.
+`bridgeql` is part of VMware's support for open source development and community.

 A library which will add feature to serve your model over rest API